 Pumping station maintenance

-When performing these checks, you or your engineer will have to check all components.
-Even if the damage may be minor, it’s best to take note of these and deal with them quickly to avoid serious damage.
+When performing these checks, you or your engineer must check all components.
+Even if the damage may be minor, it’s best to take note and deal with it quickly to avoid serious damage.